Here's how to keep your workouts synced up with Google fit

 How to sync other platforms to Google Fit

-While you can't directly connect health platforms like Samsung Health or Fitbit over to your Google fit account, a third-party app called Health Sync can help you do just that.
+If you are using any Samsung smartwatch before the Galaxy Watch 4 series, running Wear OS 3, which syncs directly to Google Fit, this is the section for you.
+While you can't directly connect health platforms like Samsung Health or Fitbit over to your Google Fit account, a third-party app called Health Sync can help you do just that.

 - Download the Health Sync app from the Google Play store onto your phone, then open it.